AY2324S2-CS2113-T15-1/tp/docs/team/haowern98.md

 * **New Feature**: New Feature: Improved Command Prompt Readability
    * What it does: Enhances the command prompt display to include a line after each command input.
    * Justification: Improves readability and user interaction by clearly separating each command input and output.
-   * Highlights: Modified the showCommandPrompt() method to display a prompt with a clear indication of where the user can input commands, enhancing the overall user experience.
+   * Highlights: Implemented the printSeparator() method to print the separator line, aiding in visually separating different sections of displayed content.

 * **New Feature**: Exit Message Display
    * What it does: Displays a farewell message upon program exit.